 It was announced in the late evening of 17th November 2009 that Kimi would take a sabbatical from F1 in 2010.
 However, in 2010 the Iceman decided to participate in the World Rally Championship for the first time, with Citroen and Finnish co-driver Kaj Lindstrom, after their new deal was announced on 4th December 2009.

-Due to personal reasons the website and all productions ended in August 2010.
+Due to personal reasons the website ended in August 2010.
 But most importantly, KRS remained online to serve as an archive and the place of great memories that the fans have shared together in admiration for our favourite racing driver.
 Kimi on the other hand, rather than having a ‘holiday’ as most assume, kept himself occupied and fresh with motors nonetheless…

 He continued rallying into 2010 and 2011, also setting up his own motocross racing team named after the Citroen-based rally team Ice1 Racing.
-With rallying looking like more of a challenging long-term commitment, Kimi decided to try his hand at other forms of motorsport while he could and subsquently headed to the United States for a couple Nascar races in mid-2011.
+With rallying looking like more of a challenging long-term commitment, Kimi decided to try his hand at other forms of motorsport while he could and subsquently headed to the United States for a couple of Nascar races in mid-2011.

 The Iceman Returns… And So Does KRS!